Dual Credit

 • Currently enrolled in 9th grade or higher.

-• Demonstrate college readiness standards by achieving passing scores under the provision of the Texas Success Initiative (TSI), OR demonstrate exemption from testing under the provisions of the Texas Success Initiative (TSI) (See “College Readiness Requirements” section below for details)
+• Demonstrate college readiness standards by achieving passing scores under the provision of the Texas Success Initiative (TSI), OR demonstrate exemption from testing under the provisions of the Texas Success Initiative (TSI) (See “College Readiness Requirements” section below for details) OR Non-Degree/Undecided students may enroll in academic courses and earn no more than 14 college level hours.

 • Meet the dual credit course prerequisite requirements.